- SAP is proposing that HANA should replace Oracle and IBM, and one argument is that HANA has a lower TCO than Oracle and IBM.

 - Pretty much any data stream can be made to be real-time or batch, so the description of these items is odd.
 HANA has been heavily marketed as being entirely real time.
 Hasso Plattner has stated that HANA eliminates all batch processing.

-- Hadoop is open source and has its own open source analytics engine.
+- Hadoop is an open source and has its open source analytics engine.

-- HANA is not particularly related to “network devices.”
+- HANA is not mainly related to “network devices.”
 So this is a rather strange item to have on this type of graphic.

 - What database cannot accept information from cloud sources?

-Overall due to the heavy marketing focus on HANA material, virtually every contention about HANA must be validated with sources outside of SAP.
-To keep this research article from being to lengthy and meandering, we describe areas that are necessary and pertinent to TCO.
+Overall, due to the heavy marketing focus on HANA material, virtually every contention about HANA must be validated with sources outside of SAP.
+To keep this research article from being too lengthy and meandering, we describe areas that are necessary and pertinent to TCO.

 Brightwork Research & Analysis is an independent research entity.
 We specialize in researching SAP.
 We have first-hand experience implementing SAP, something which differentiates us from most other research entities that cover SAP.

-Obviously, SAP is pro-HANA, but many SAP consulting companies are also pro-HANA.
+SAP is pro-HANA, but many SAP consulting companies are also pro-HANA.
 And their evidence?
 That can be found in billing hours.
-Getting behind SAP HANA maintains their income streams.
+Getting behind SAP, HANA maintains its income streams.
 The more money customers invest in SAP, the better these consulting companies do.
-Most media entities, who take money from SAP, are also pro-HANA and SAP has distributed large amounts of information that is directly from SAP marketing and is unfiltered by the media outlet since HANA and S/4HANA’s introduction.
-SAP has distributed large amounts of money to media entities for what is called “paid placements.”
-These are undeclared advertisements, usually written by SAP, and can be found in Fortune, Forbes, ComputerWorld (owned by IDC) and many other IT media outlets.
-All of this has led to a general misimpression as to what has actually been happening on HANA implementations.
+Most media entities, who take money from SAP, are also pro-HANA, and SAP has distributed large amounts of information that is directly from SAP marketing and is unfiltered by the media outlet since HANA and S/4HANA’s introduction.
+SAP has distributed large sums of money to media entities for what is called “paid placements.”
+These are undeclared advertisements, usually written by SAP, and can be found in Fortune, Forbes, ComputerWorld (owned by IDC), and many other IT media outlets.
+All of this has led to a general misimpression as to what has been happening on HANA implementations.

 Our lack of financial relationship with SAP has allowed us to publish this study without external influence.